 A New Way to Support Charities

 Charities are often desperately seeking money to support their cause.
 Many people would like to help worthy charities but lack the funds, the time, or the energy to do so.
-An innovative solution for these problems has been created.
-As long as people have access to the Internet—whether it's a paid service at home or a free service in a public library—they can help certain charities by simply watching videos.
+An innovative solution to these problems has been created.
+As long as people have access to the Internet—whether it's a paid service at home or a free service in a public library—they can help certain organizations by simply watching videos.

 The new donation method is ideal for the digital age in which we live.
 Compelling videos may attract both people who are looking for a way to help a charity and people who have no interest in doing so.
-In either case the charity will benefit.
-The process works because the videos are connected to advertising in some way.
-The company hosting the video donates part of the money paid by the advertisers to a specific charity.
-In this article I'll review two websites that use videos to raise money for charities.
+In either case, the charity will benefit.
+The process works because the videos (or the pages on the site that's hosting the videos) are connected to advertising in some way.
+The company donates part of the money paid by the advertisers to a specific organization that helps others.

-Cats vs Cancer
+The Cats vs Cancer Website

 The Cats vs Cancer website has lots of cat videos.
 It also has cat photos with memes, which are wildly popular on social media at the moment, as well as cat GIFs.
-At the present time the site curates content instead of creating its own.
+At the present time, the site curates content instead of creating its own.

-The Founders Discuss the Cats vs Cancer Website
+The Founders Discuss Cats vs Cancer

 We're looking at smaller charities that are doing good work and for which maybe our contribution will be a bit more meaningful.